Mike Bailey's Blender Page

 Drop-off and Pick-up: STEM Academy is coordinating a drop-off and pick-up point on Monroe Avanue in front of Rogers Hall.
 An adult will walk campers to and from the CGEL.

 Important to Know: We strongly recommend that you have a memory stick to save your work on.
 There is no guarantee that any files you save on our CGEL machines will be there the next day.
-Emailing these files to yourself, or accessing your Google Drive, also works.
+Emailing these files to yourself, or accessing your Google Drive, also works well.

 Virtual (Online) Blender Camp